tirilab/ppd-named-entity-dataset/README.md

 1. Demner-Fushman D, Rogers WJ, Aronson AR.
 MetaMap Lite: an evaluation of a new Java implementation of MetaMap.
 Journal of the American Medical Informatics Association.
 2017 Jan 27;24(4):841-4.

-## License
+## License and Citation
-Data can be used as is under the [MIT License](https://github.com/translational-informatics/ppd-named-entity-dataset/blob/master/LICENSE) attached to the repository.
+Data can be used as-is under the [MIT License](https://github.com/translational-informatics/ppd-named-entity-dataset/blob/master/LICENSE) attached to the repository.
+Please cite this article if using this data set:

-## Acknowledgements
-Content is supplemental material for following publication: Chowdhuri S, McCrea S, Demner-Fushman D, Taylor CO.
+Chowdhuri S, McCrea S, Demner-Fushman D, Taylor CO.
 Extracting Biomedical Terms from Postpartum Depression Online Health Communities.
 In AMIA Summits on Translational Science Proceedings, vol. 2019 (accepted).